thecodersguild/learning-vagrant-for-wordpress/README.md

     (box) $ echo Hello World! > /vagrant/index.html

-Now type `exit` to return to your local computer, and _Shazam!_ you will find your new `index.html` in the same folder as your `Vagrantfile`.
+Now type `exit` to exit the virtual box and _Shazam!_ you will find your new `index.html` in the same folder as your `Vagrantfile` on your local computer.

 ## Installing a Web Server
 We'll install Apache because it's the most widely known.
 This requires us to run a [**provisioning script**](https://docs.vagrantup.com/v2/provisioning/shell.html).  **Add the following** to your `VagrantFile` just after the `config.vm.box` assignment: